 Six months later, on February 22nd, we found ourselves reluctantly packing up the camp we built, forced to leave our home, Camp Sigangu, Rose Bud Camp on the Cannon Ball River.
 What we experienced shaped a new vision for our future.
 Everything changed.

 We came to Standing Rock to love, to listen, to learn, to pray, to serve, to stand side by side and be allies.
 We left with a much larger family.
+We learned so much and continue to be open to grow through the journey.
 We see with new eyes, we walk with new vision.
-We found our purpose as peace makers, as sisters.
+We found our purpose as peace makers, as sisters, aunties and friends.
 Our hearts were broken wide open and we're grateful for every moment of this journey.

 Our intention is to bridge the way for healing and hope for our Native relatives.
 We came to say, "how can we help?"
 We came to listen.
 We came to love.
 We came to serve the highest good.
 We know that peace begins with conversations, with listening first and foremost.
 There are so many amazing humans doing great work.
 We want to support their mission, their dreams and lift them up!